mnieber/skandha/README.md

 - we want to allow the client to setup additional behaviour that happens when an item is selected.
 For example, we may want to also highlight the selected item

-To achieve these aims we will base the `selectItem`` function on an aspect oriented framework described
+To achieve these aims we will base the `select`` function on an aspect oriented framework described
 here: <url here>.
 Specifically, we will:

 - add members `selectableIds` and `anchorId` to the `Selection` facet.
-- add a `selectItem` function to `Selection` that receives the id of the newly selected item and sets the new contents of `selection.ids`.
-The `selectItem` function will be a Template Method that triggers a callback function to do the actual work.
+- add a `select` function to `Selection` that receives the id of the newly selected item and sets the new contents of `selection.ids`.
+The `select` function will be a Template Method that triggers a callback function to do the actual work.
 - (in a next step, described later) install handlers for this callback in the constructor of `TodosCtr`.
   These handlers will take care of updating the selection and highlighting the selected item.